 (7) Any evidence, document or thing transmitted under subsection (6) is taken to have been given, produced or done (as the case requires) in the course of the arbitral proceedings.

+Note for this section:

-Note: There is no equivalent of this section in the Model Law.
+There is no equivalent of this section in the Model Law.

 27C.
 Consolidation of arbitral proceedings